So-chiru/puchiguru-translations/README.md

 ## Getting .mo files to build APK

 Thanks to CI, convertation of .po to .mo file is available on [here](https://circleci.com/gh/So-chiru/puchiguru-translations/).
+(Select the latest workflow and click "Artifacts")

 ## Contributions